Asus Laptop

 You can’t, there are no spare RAM slots

-You’ll have to remove the existing RAM and replace it with larger capacity DIMMs.
+You’ll have to remove the existing RAM and replace it with larger capacity RAM.
 I know this is an older post, but for anyone coming across it, perhaps it will help.

-Do you have a link to what parts I need to switch out my existing RAM so I can have 8GB?
+Do you have a link to the parts I need to upgrade my existing RAM to 8GB?

 I cannot find a close-up video of how the keyboard and touchpad cables actually fit into the connectors on the motherboard.
 Is there anything available that shows how these connectors actually accept the ribbon cables and how the locking device works?

-Please, where is the RAM found?
-My PC won’t come on or even charge, so I want to check the RAM but I don’t know its location.
+Please, where is the RAM located?
+My PC won’t turn on or even charge, so I want to check the RAM, but I don’t know its location.